FREQUENTLY ASKED QUESTIONS

 When is it safe to plant annuals?

-Of course living in New England it is difficult to predict the weather, however, if we had to put a date on it I would say May 15th.
+Of course, living in New England it is difficult to predict the weather.
+However, if we had to put a date on it I would say May 15th.
 There are plenty of annuals that can handle a chilly night here or there but if you want the “fun stuff” we suggest waiting.
-Most common tender plants are New Guinea Impatiens, Coleus, Sweet Potato Vine, Begonia’s (other than Dragon Wing), Zinnias, Lantana, and Ageratum.
+The most common tender plants are New Guinea Impatiens, Coleus, Sweet Potato Vine, Begonia’s (other than Dragon Wing), Zinnias, Lantana, and Ageratum.
 Ask us if you have any concerns about when to plant.

 When can I plant herbs?

-There are some herbs that are very tender to cold, including everyone’s favorite, BASIL!
-We recommend waiting to plant Basil, French Tarragon, Nasturtium and Stevia.
+There are some herbs that are very tender and sensitive to cold temperatures, including everyone’s favorite, BASIL!
+We recommend waiting to plant Basil, French Tarragon, Nasturtium, and Stevia.
 Almost all the other herbs we carry can handle cool nights.
 I would make sure the soil temps are above 50 degrees before planting.
-Check out our full list of Van Wilgen Grown Herbs under the Herbs and Veggies Product page.
+For more information, check out our herbs and veggies page.

 How long will my mums last?